artbrock/holochain_docs/File-Locations.md

  Name | Description
  ----:|:----------
- chain.db | This is your local hashchain that you sign new entries to as you commit changes to your state in this holochain.
-This is a key-value store powered by ((Bolt/Bundt)) dna.conf | The DNA configuration file which specifies the application code (zome files) and holochain name and identifiers zome_\<name> | These are the application files.
-They will end in .zy if they're zygomys/Lisp files, .js if they're JavaScript, etc. ui  | This is the directory where you'll find user interface files (HTML, CSS, JavaScript, etc.) You can install additional UX/UI systems or components by dropping them into subdirectories here.
+dna | This directory contains the DNA that defines your application dna/dna.json | The DNA configuration file which specifies the application code (zome files) and holochain name and identifiers dna/<zome_name>/ | Directory contains the zome specific application files.
+They will end in .zy if they're zygomys/Lisp files, .js if they're JavaScript, etc. db | This directory contains chain and DHT data db/chain.db | This is your local hashchain that you sign new entries to as you commit changes to your state in this holochain. db/dht.db } This is your node's DHT store.
+It is a key-value store powered by ((Bundt)) ui  | This is the directory where you'll find user interface files (HTML, CSS, JavaScript, etc.) You can install additional UX/UI systems or components by dropping them into sub-directories here. test | This directory contains your [application tests](App-Testing).

 ### Mac
 Probably same as Linux...
 We'll need to check and update this.
 Can someone help us out here?  @haizop ? @matthewjosef ?